AdriaticOrg/test/PDO Report.md

 ### Error

 - You may not enter numbers manually.
-If you want to enter numbers manualy, please activate Manual Nos. in No. Series VIES.
+If you want to enter numbers manually, please activate Manual Nos. in No. Series VIES.
 - Period End Date must have a value in PDO Report Header.
 It cannot be zero or empty.
 - Status must be equal to 'Open' in PDO Report Header.
 Current value is 'Realeased'.
 - Reporting Name must have a value in User Setup.
 It cannot be zero or empty.